 Communities for Coul

-Communities for Coul is a group of local people united in the belief that the towns and villages of the Dornoch Firth seaboard were dealt a grave disservice when the Scottish Government refused the planning application for a golf course at Coul Links.
+Communities for Coul (C4C) is a not-for-profit company formed by a group of local people united in the belief that the towns and villages of the Dornoch Firth were dealt a grave disservice when the Scottish Government refused the planning application for a golf course at Coul Links.

 Some of the group have lived locally all their years and some have chosen to make the area their home.
 All are deeply attached to the special place in which they live and are concerned for the future of the area and its people.

-We aim to take advantage of this once and forever opportunity to create local jobs and economic prosperity, and to redress the injustice of the Scottish Ministers’ decision, by putting forward a new community led planning application for a golf course to be built at Coul Links.
+C4C aims to take advantage of this once and forever opportunity to create local jobs and economic prosperity, and to redress the injustice of the Scottish Ministers’ decision, by putting forward a new community led planning application for a world class and environmentally sensitive golf course to be built at Coul Links.

 Click map to view full size